renalmri-org/website.github.io/_pages/events_gent2023.md

 ![promo](/assets/images/gent_images/gent_promo.png)

 We warmly invite you to the 5th International Meeting on Renal Imaging in Ghent, Belgium on September 11-12, 2023.
 Please save the date!

-More information on the program will follow soon.
+The 2023 meeting will continue the tradition of previous meetings by soliciting content across all relevant disciplines, with this year a particular emphasis on Ultrasound and nuclear medicine alongside MRI.

 # Organising committee